-This beautiful bay is surrounded by big rock all around the beautiful blue water.
+This beautiful bay is surrounded by big rocks all around the beautiful blue water.
 While we were on the island this bay could only be reached by boat but they were working on a way to get to the bay from the main part of the island.
 Even though this bay has a small beach it’s not the place where you would want to lay down and work on your tan.
 The beach sand is made up of millions of tiny sharp shells and rocks which aren’t very pleasant but when you come here you come here to snorkel.
-You have everything from deep ocean view to shallow coral reefs.
+You have everything from a deep ocean view to shallow coral reefs.
 It’s a place where you want to spend around an hour to an hour and a half just snorkelling and admiring the sea life.

 ❥Also Read: Top 8 Best Things to do in Krabi, Thailand

 Koh Nang Yuan is a small island just northwest coast of Koh Tao.
 You can stay on the island but there’s not much to do here so most people only come here on a day trip.
 Getting here is easy as this island is included in many day trips from Koh Tao, Koh Samui and Koh Pha Ngan.
 Otherwise, you can ask a local with a longtail boat on Sairee beach to take you to the island.
 On the island, there are beautiful beaches and Koh Nang Yuan Viewpoint.
 We highly recommend going to the viewpoint to see the whole island and the sandbank that has made this island famous.
 The climb to the viewpoint is difficult but we do recommend taking some water and some bug repellent.